ronbuening/CameraClub/CameraClubBE/01_Model/ModelDescr.md

 This object defines an uploaded photograph and specific attributes
 #### Photo Attributes
 - Guid photoId
-    - Required, assigned at object creation
+    - Required, will serve as PK for photo records, assigned at object creation
 - string filename
     - Required, where the image is stored
 - Guid ownerId
-    - Required, Guid for uploading member
+    - Required, FK for relation to member records, Guid for uploading member
 - string author
     - Required, display name for galleries and competitions.
 Derived from ownerId record
 - string title